“Before there was Wynter, there was Drena.”

 Chased into Darkness

 Have you ever wondered what it would be like if the clock stood still?
-If everyone around you aged, but you yourself stayed frozen in time?
-Or what about when you think you really know someone, and then one day they show you their true colors?
-Leaving you wondering if you could have seen the signs earlier.
+What if everyone around you aged, but you yourself stayed frozen in time, or what about when you think you really know someone, and then one day they show you their true colors, leaving you wondering if you could have seen the signs earlier.

 I was sixteen when he turned me.
 I remember it, as if it was yesterday.
 A beautiful spring afternoon and the orange blossoms blew in the breeze.
 I was down by the river, filling a bucket with water when I caught a glimpse of him out of the corner of my eye.